What is HOCD?

 Professional Help

 Seeking help from a therapist specializing in OCD and sexual orientation issues is crucial.
 When speaking with clients over the years, many make the mistake of seeking a therapist that specialises in HOCD, when you should be looking for a therapist that is expert in treating OCD, (remember HOCD is OCD.)
-Specifically you should seek someone who is expertly trained in Cognitive Behavioural Therapy (CBT) as the recommended treatment for HOCD is CBT, particularly Exposure and Response Prevention (ERP)
+Specifically you should seek someone who is expertly trained in Cognitive Behavioural Therapy (CBT) as the recommended treatment for HOCD is CBT, particularly Exposure and Response Prevention (ERP).
+I am a psychologist and as such we do not prescribe medication but MayoClinic and NHS discusses more on medication for OCD.
+The National Institute for Health and Care Excellence (NICE) recommends Cognitive Behavioural Therapy (CBT) and Exposure and Response Prevention (ERP) as gold-standard treatments for OCD, including sexual orientation OCD

 Cognitive Behavioural Therapy (CBT)